-\There will be continuous assessment of skills being acquired through class work, practical and periodic assignments / project works / tests/ orals etc.
+^{}There will be continuous assessment of skills being acquired through class work, practical and periodic assignments / project works / tests/ orals etc.

-NOTE: A candidate has to secure minimum percentage /grade: 60 % as per Training Circular No 4 of 2005 by DG Shipping, Govt Of India Reference Books:-
+Journal to be submitted at the end of each term for assessment NOTE: A candidate has to secure minimum percentage /grade: 60 % as per Training

-1. Life Boat and Life Raft Capt.
-Puri S.K 2.
-Survival at sea Wright C.H 3.
-Theory and Practice of seamanship Danton G. 4.
-Seamanship Notes Kemp & Young 5.
-Nicholls Seamanship Brown Son & Ferguson Ltd 6.
-Life Saving Appliances Rules Govt. of India 7.
+Circular No 4 of 2005 by DG Shipping, Govt Of India

+Life Boat and Life Raft

+Survival at sea

+Theory and Practice of seamanship

+Seamanship Notes

+Nicholls Seamanship

+Capt.
+Puri S.K

+Wright C.H

+Danton G.

+Kemp & Young

+Brown Son & Ferguson Ltd

+6. Life Saving Appliances Rules Govt. of India7.
 Fire Fighting Appliances Rules Govt. of India